-The Association will inspect more complex repairs or may instruct this task to an appropriate professional consultant (for example, an Architect or Structural Engineer).
+The Association may require an inspection for complex repairs or may instruct this task to an appropriate professional consultant (for example, an Architect or Structural Engineer).
 Where a tenant reports concerns about the quality of a repair, we will instruct a full quality control check to be carried out by another contractor or by an appropriate professional consultant.